d-matrix-ai/dmx-compressor/examples/benchmarking/README.md

 Their first argument is a `model_maker` callable that returns the tuple: `(model,model_runner,model_evaluator,device)`.  `model_runner` is a callable that takes a single argument (the model) and runs it on a sample input. `model_evaluator` is a callable that evaluates the model accuracy and return a dictionary with accuracy metrics.
 See `benchmark_clip.py` and `benchmark_llama.py` for usage examples.

 The evaluation functions do not return any values.
-They only print tables to stdout with the various measure metrics.
+They only print tables to stdout with the various measured metrics.
 These tables are compatible with Github's markdown and they can be pasted on Github issues or Readmes.